serge-starynets/it-logger/README.md

 # it-logger
-simple app built with React and Redux
+simple app built with React/Redux, Materialize and JSON-Server